Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Seat depth/height: 22 in seat depth; 18 in seat height

-• Cushion options: standard or down alternative
+• Cushion options: standard or down alternative cushions

 • Frame/support: precision-cut, FSC-certified engineered wood; supportive webbing suspension

-• Foam: CertiPUR-US foam (standard construction)
+• Foam: CertiPUR-US foam in the standard construction

 • Upholstery: premium/performance fabrics and genuine Italian leather options